jenkins-x/jx-docs/content/about/_index.md

 toc: false
 ---

-Jenkins X is a CI / CD platform for Kubernetes
+Jenkins X is a CI / CD platform for Kubernetes.

+This project is aiming to be a sub-project of <a href="https://jenkins.io/">Jenkins</a>.